 Note this record-keeping requirement goes for the taxpayer using the standard method rate or the actual expenses method.

-However, If your business is outside of your home, the number of miles between your house and your business is commuting miles and are not deductible.
-You will need to record the mileage from your business to your business destination and back to your business.
+However, if your business is outside your home, the total number of miles between your house and your business is commuting miles and is not deductible.
+You will need to record the mileage for business trips from your business location to your business destination and back to your business.
 Also, be sure to keep track of business versus personal mileage reporting to stay safe with the IRS.

-Keeping a logbook is definitely worth the trouble, but easier with a pre-made template.
-Even a small numbers of business miles can really add up and save you on your taxes.
+Keeping a mileage spreadsheet is definitely worth the trouble, but easier with a pre-made template.
+Even a small number of qualifying miles can really add up on tax deductions for small business owners.